What's the future for gas connections?

 Short answer: No. There's not much you can do without running into trouble with the law.
 Changing a tap washer is fine, but that’s about it.

-Entries are open now for the 2021 New Zealand Plumbing Awards!Visit Website
+Congratulations to all the winners of the 2021 New Zealand Plumbing Awards!Visit Website

 Need an apprentice?
 Go to Masterlink.
 100% owned by Master Plumbers, Masterlink recruits the best—and manages and mentors them tooVisit Website